wp-plugins/stripe-woocommerce-addon/readme.txt

 	1. Added check for CURL to install the plugin.
 	2. Fixed "SyntaxError: JSON.parse: unexpected non-whitespace character after JSON data at line 1 column 52 of the JSON data" in woocommerce 2.4.
 	3. Added receipt_email in charge creation for fraud tracking.
-	4. Fixed hard coded stryles in year and month dropdown.
+	4. Fixed hard coded styles in year and month dropdown.

 2015.05.29 - Version 1.0.2